-Each turbine will be subject to a routine maintenance programme involving several checks and changing of consumables, including oil changes.
-In addition, there is often a requirement for unscheduled maintenance, which could vary between resetting alarms to major component changes requiring a crane.
+Certain Proposed Project site components will be subject to routine and periodic maintenance.
+Each turbine would be subject to a routine maintenance programme involving a number of checks and changing of consumables, including oil changes.
+In addition, there may be a requirement for unscheduled maintenance, which could vary between resetting alarms to major component changes requiring a crane.
 Typically, maintenance traffic will consist of four-wheel drive vehicles or vans.
 The site roads will also require periodic maintenance.